grempe/secretsharing/README.md

     # create a random secret (returns the secret)
     c1.secret = SecretSharing::Shamir::Secret.new

-    # (or create a fixed secret of your choice by passing in an Integer or OpenSSL::BN in the :secret arg)
+    # or create a fixed secret of your choice by passing in an Integer in the :secret arg
     c1.secret = SecretSharing::Shamir::Secret.new(:secret => 123456789)

     # show secret